SAM-012/AI-Builders-Learners/README.md

-# AI-Builders-Learners
-AI Builders / Learners: A collaborative, community-driven hub for learning AI.
-Add topics, share resources, and explore concepts.
+# AI Builders / Learners 🚀

+A simple community page to track and share AI/ML topics and resources.

+---

+## How to Use

+- Check topics we’ve learned so far
+- Explore resources
+- Add your own contributions

+---

+## Contributing

+1. Fork the repo
+2. Add your topic/resource
+3. Create a Pull Request

+---

+Together we learn and grow! 🤝